Ribollita is a glorious hearty tomato, bean and bread stew or soup bulked out with greens my simpler version is vegetarian and delicious.

 - Add the onion, carrot and celery and cook for 10 minutes over a medium heat.

-- Add the thyme, bay leaves, parmesan rind, salt and pepper
+- Throw in the beans, tomatoes, vegetable stock, thyme, bay leaves, parmesan rind, salt and pepper and simmer for 15 minutes.

-- Add the cabbage to the pan and simmer on for a further 10 minutes.
+- Shred the cabbage leaves into 3-5mm (⅛-¼") thick ribbons and add it to the pan and simmer on for a further 10 minutes.

 - Now is a good time to check the seasoning again and add more if required.